 I’ve finally completed a cycling challenge on Strava, which I count as an accomplishment.
-The Strava Gran Fondo was no small feat for me.

 The Fondo Story

-Over on Strava Challenges happen on a regular basis, either for running or for cycling.
-Most of the time, especially for cycling, they are way out of my league, like riding a ridiculous amount of kilometers in a rather short time (1266km in 40 days, I don’t have time for that) or lots of climbing in even less time (not enough easily reachable hills in my hood).
+Over on Strava, challenges happen on a regular basis, either for running or for cycling.
+Most of the time, especially for cycling, they are way out of my league, like riding a ridiculous amount of kilometres in a rather short time (1266km in 40 days, I don’t have time for that) or lots of climbing in even less time (not enough easily reachable hills in my hood).
 While I did complete a running challenge (the Strava Races Half-Marathon in April), awarding me with a nice (limited edition) Tech Tee (pictured in action on the right), I never had a go for any of the cycling challenges.

 There weren’t many opportunities to go out and ride 130+km this June, with running races going on and work also happening.
 On June 18th though I had a day off from work and my wife was en route for a long weekend in the mountains together with the kids.
 The place is very familiar to me as I’ve been there often to start the hike up to the cottage and I always wanted to ride my bike there some day.

 I prepared a bunch of food to take with me, checked the bike and loaded it all in the car.
-I’d join the family for the drive to the mountains and would ride home on my own (which also meant that, once in the car, I’d have very little chance to quit, for the family would need the car on Sunday).
+I would join the family for the drive to the mountains and would ride home on my own (which also meant that, once in the car, I’d have very little chance to quit, for the family would need the car on Sunday).

 As we drove towards the mountains on Wednesday morning I noticed the rather strong wind, blowing in the direction we were headed.
 Not good.
 Not good at all, since this would mean I’d be riding straight into the wind for most of the day (the disadvantage of a point-to-point route).
 Oh well, too late to turn around.
 And since I wasn’t in a hurry I just readjusted my planned riding time and went on.